stonerlab/Stoner-PythonCode/doc/UserGuide/analysisfile.rst

 The fitted data will be given the column header *header* unless *header* is not a string, in which ase the column will be called 'Fitted with ' and the name of the function *func*.

+The utility method of the :py:class:`Stoner.Util.Data`, :py:meth:`Stoner.Util.Data.annotate_fit` is useful for adding appropriately formatted details of the fit to the plot.

+.. plot:: samples/curve_fit_line.py
+    :include-source:

 See also :ref:`Fitting_tricks`